saefy/quars/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Quars is a PHP Framework, easy to install.
-Uses Phroutes/phroutes for routing and Bladex an extended of blade template engine used in Laravel.
+Quars is a PHP Framework for small projects, easy to implement.
+It uses Phroutes/phroutes for routing, blade template engine used in Laravel.

 - Database is handled with \Quars\Db\Db
-- ActiveRecord library is \Quara\ActiveRecord
+- ActiveRecord library is \Quars\ActiveRecord

 ## Structure